satbonecom/unicable-dvbs-hls-gateway/README.md

 # Streamer HLS
-### by SatBone
+> by **SatBone**

 Streamer HLS is a lightweight SAT-to-HLS gateway designed for hospitality TV systems using DVB-S2 and JESS / Unicable II.

-The HLS streamer was created as an experimental hobby project focusing on the reception of DVB-S2 satellite channels. and publishing them as standard HLS streams.
-Over time, it evolved into a self-sufficient streaming tool for hotels or IPTV
+Streamer HLS started as a personal hobby project focused on receiving DVB-S2 satellite channels and publishing them as standard HLS streams.
+Over time, it evolved into a lightweight streaming solution for hospitality TV systems and IPTV deployments.

 The project was created with simplicity in mind.